AkaMizzy/animation-portfolio/README.md

 Hello everyone!

 Let me introduce myself, I'm Hamza Zily.
 On this occasion, I'd like to share the portfolio website project that I've developed.
+This project is a fork from the original GitHub repository by EkiZR Eki.
 **Tech Stack used:**
 - ReactJS
 - Tailwind CSS